 Nicotine use by youth is particularly concerning because it can harm the parts of the brain that control attention, learning, mood, and impulse control.
 Each time a new memory is created or a new skill is learned, stronger connections – or synapses – are built between brain cells.
 Young people’s brains build synapses faster than adult brains.
 Nicotine changes the way these synapses are formed.

-If you are an adult looking for help quitting an ENDS product please contact 1-800-QUIT NOW for free resources that can help.
+If you are an adult looking for help quitting an ENDS product please click the banner at the top or contact 1-800-QUIT NOW for free resources that can help.